Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ###Lists (- and N.)
 Precede each item in a bulleted list with a hyphen and in an ordered (numbered) list with "N.", where N is the number for that item (though it can be any number at all, as Markdown always numbers sequentially from 1).
 Be sure to follow the hyphen or "N." with a space.
 For example:

-- First short item
+- First item
-- Second short item
+- Second item

 Note that even if you don't add a blank line between items in Markdown, there will be blank space between them on the web page.

 Here's a numbered list:

-1. First long item.
-The purpose of this example is to show how a list should have blank lines between the entries whenever the listed items are long.
+1. First item

-2. Second long item.
-The purpose of this example is to show how a list should have blank lines between the entries whenever the listed items are long.
+2. Second item

 Items in a list would ideally be only one paragraph long, but in some cases an item will need to run to two paragraphs of text, or may be followed by a figure (or something else) before the next item in the list; in those cases, precede the continuation of the item with three space, as illustrated here: